Gaumont News Theatre

 On 4th April 1927, the Davis family sold their chain of cinemas to the Gaumont British Theatres Ltd. circuit.
 Re-named the Avenue Pavilion, it then specialised in Continental films.

-In 1930, it underwent a re-modeling to the plans of architectural firm Nicholas & Dixon-Spain.
+In 1930, it underwent a re-modelling to the plans of architectural firm Nicholas & Dixon-Spain.
 A new 2Manual Christie theatre organ replaced the original straight organ, and the seating capacity was reduced to 510 in stalls and circle levels.
 It re-opened on 18th August 1930 as the G.B.
 Movietone and News Theatre, the first newsreel theatre in the UK.

 The cinema was featured in two Gaumont British film productions, when in 1933, "Friday the Thirteenth" had a sequence filmed on the exterior and also inside the auditorium, and in 1936 a sequence inside the auditorium was filmed for "Seven Sinners".